The water tower at Luffness

 One of the stone troughs, with spout above; and some of the surviving equipment.

-The Luffness tower could not have had a wind pump, since it originally had an elegant Italianate arcade at the top, which is said (in the HES listing) to have remained in place until struck by gales 1968.
+The Luffness tower could not have had a wind pump, since it originally had an elegant Italianate arcade at the top, which is said (in the HES listing) to have remained in place until it was buffeted by gales in 1968.
 There’s no record of whether it fell down or had to be removed.

 Postcard showing the tower with its original arcaded top, and cows in the park.